JonathanZWhite/less-in-practice/README.md

 ```

 ###Global Classes
-Instead of repeating yourself in your LESS, keep your code DRY with global classes.
+Keep your code DRY with global classes.
 ```
 // Buttons
 // --------------------------------------------------